leonardpauli/layer-renamer/readme.md

 ### Notes
-Leave the search/find field empty to match everything Leaving the expression field empty defaults to "true" Seems like you can't select both layers and their containing group simultaneously.
+Leave the search/find field empty to match everything Leaving the expression field empty defaults to `!path && !artboard`

+⚠️ Seems like you can't select both layers and their containing group simultaneously.
 Because of this, if the group is matched, it won't match anything inside of it.
 Add expression !group to search its content instead.
+Also, if it doesn't rename regex-selected layers, try adding !path in the search expression.
+Seems like sometimes hidden paths show up and messes up things.

 ### Say thanks
 If you enjoy this plugin, please consider [buying me some oatgurt](https://www.paypal.me/leonardpauli/5).
 You can also drop me a line or [follow  me on Twitter](http://twitter.com/leonardpauli).